 House and Senate bills: Both bills would increase the contribution limits for tax-exempt HSAs, from $3,400 for individuals and $6,750 for families now to $6,550 and $13,100, respectively.
-It allows individuals to use HSA money for over-the-counter drugs, something the ACA had limited to only over-the-counter drugs for which individuals had obtained a prescription.
+They allow individuals to use HSA money for over-the-counter drugs, something the ACA had limited to only over-the-counter drugs for which individuals had obtained a prescription.

 There were so-called winners and losers in the individual market under the ACA.
 How would that change under this bill?

-Both the current law and the Republican proposal primarily impact the individual market, where 7 percent of the U.S. population buys its own health insurance.
-As we’ve written many times, how the ACA affected someone in this market depended on their individual circumstances — and the same goes for the House Republicans’ plan.
+Both the current law and the Republican proposals primarily impact the individual market, where 7 percent of the U.S. population buys its own health insurance.
+As we’ve written many times, how the ACA affected someone in this market depended on their individual circumstances — and the same goes for the Republicans’ plans.
 In general, because the ACA said that insurers could no longer vary premiums based on health status and limited the variation based on age, older and sicker individuals could have paid less than they had before, while younger and healthier individuals could have paid more.

-The GOP plan allows a wider variation in pricing based on age: Insurers can charge older individuals up to five times as much as younger people, and states can change that ratio.
+The GOP plans allow a wider variation in pricing based on age: Insurers can charge older individuals up to five times as much as younger people, and states can change that ratio.
 Under the ACA, the ratio was 3:1.
-So, younger individuals may see lower premiums under this bill, while older individuals could see higher premiums.
+So, younger individuals may see lower premiums under this legislation, while older individuals could see higher premiums.